 Secrets of the Silk Road explores the history of the vast desert landscape of the Tarim Basin, located in Western China, and the mystery of the peoples who lived there.
 Located at the crossroads between East and West, oasis towns within the Tarim Basin were key way stations for anyone traveling on the legendary Silk Road.
 Extraordinarily well-preserved human remains found at these sites reveal ancient people of unknown descent.
 Caucasian in appearance, these mummies challenge long-held beliefs about the history of the area, and early human migration.
 The material excavated suggests the area was active for thousands of years, with diverse languages, lifestyles, religions, and cultures present.
 This exhibition provides a chance to investigate this captivating material to begin to uncover some of the secrets of the Silk Road.
 Read the press release

-June 2, 2013 – March 2, 2014 Propaganda is used to mobilize people in times of war.
+Black Bodies in Propaganda was open from June 2, 2013 through March 2, 2014 Propaganda is used to mobilize people in times of war.
 Black Bodies in Propaganda: The Art of the War Poster presents 33 posters, most targeting Africans and African-American civilians in times of war.
 These carefully designed works of art were aimed at mobilizing people of color in war efforts, even as they faced oppression and injustice in their homelands.
 Witness changing messages on race and politics through propaganda from the American Civil War to the African Independence movement in this innovative, world-premiere exhibition.

 The Penn Museum, in association with the 2014–15 Penn Humanities Forum on Color, offers two very different small exhibitions that explore aspects of color—one looking at the role played by colored stone and marble in material culture throughout the ages, the other exploring the role of color through the lens of art, drawing, and photography in the fields of archaeology and anthropology.